American Cookery: Other editions

 In 1982, Gail Weesner edited and annotated a typographically reset edition with an introduction and an extensive number of individual annotations for recipes in which usage or content needed clarification.
 The type is easier to read, since the old-fashioned long cursive-like form of the letter "s" (called a long s) that looks like an "ƒ" has been rendered as a modern typographical short "s".
 Published by Rowan Tree Press (1982).

-In 1996, culinary historian Karen Hess encouraged the publishing of the facsimile edition of the American Cookery's second edition (Albany, 1796) by Applewood Books, and wrote the introduction and historical notes for it.
+In 1996, culinary historian Karen Hess encouraged the publishing of the facsimile edition of the American Cookerys second edition (Albany, 1796) by Applewood Books, and wrote the introduction and historical notes for it.
 This was the Bicentennial edition of American Cookery, published in 1996.